•

 For example, let’s take the example of modern human beings.
 As per the Linnaeus taxonomical classification, Humans belong to the genus “Homo” and species “sapiens”.
 So, the scientific name of humans would be Homo sapiens.

-Universal Rules for binomial nomenclature
+Universal Rules for Binomial Nomenclature

 Now that we have understood that binomial nomenclature is the system of naming an organism using two names, let’s understand the universal rules for writing the scientific name of any given organism.
 There are 5 rules one must follow to write the scientific name correctly.